snowleopardAlexa/music-player/README.md

-# Getting Started with Create React App
+## Getting Started with Create React App

-This is music player made with React hooks.
+This is a music player made with React hooks.